webcreate/conveyor/README.md

 Conveyor
 ========

-Conveyor is a build and deploy for PHP projects.
+Conveyor is a build and deploy tool written in PHP for PHP projects.

 Full documentation is available at [http://conveyordeploy.com](http://conveyordeploy.com)